privacyguides/privacyguides.org/docs/notebooks.en.md

         - [:pg-f-droid: F-Droid](https://f-droid.org/en/packages/net.cozic.joplin)
         - [:fontawesome-brands-github: GitHub](https://github.com/laurent22/joplin)

-!!! warning

 Joplin does not support password/pin protection for the [application itself or individual notes/notebooks](https://github.com/laurent22/joplin/issues/289).
 Data is still encrypted in transit and at the sync location using your master key.

 ### Standard Notes